Oracle BI – Where is the time

 Fiscal Periods

-1. The fiscal periods are synchronized one-to-one with the calendar months: Twelve fiscal periods are used that start on the first day of the calendar month and end on the last day of the calendar month.
+- A company’s fiscal periods may be synchronized with calendar months, resulting in twelve periods that each start on the first day and end on the last day of the month.

 In situations 1 and 2, there is virtually no concern: The fiscal time structure is equal to the natural calendar structure.
 However, leap years can cause unwanted effects.
 See the next section for this.